mdarche/maker-ui/packages/elements-ui/README.md

   - MDX theming
   - 100% compatible with Theme UI components

-All layout components can be fully customized to your needs with theme variants and the `sx` prop.

 ## Getting Started

 ```sh
 npm i elements-ui
 ```

 Elements UI uses two configuration objects and optional custom components to build your layouts.
-Your custom theme and options configurations determine how each layout component should behave and appear.
+Your custom theme and options configurations determine how each layout should behave and appear.

 See the documentation on how to build a theme and configure your layout options.